 What is teeth whitening?

-Teeth whitening is a form of cosmetic dentistry that involves bleaching your teeth in order to make them look whiter and get rid of discolouration.
+Teeth whitening is a form of cosmetic dentistry that involves bleaching your teeth in order to make them look whiter and remove any discolouration.
 Lately, it has become very popular to get your teeth whitened as it makes your smile look better and also helps you with your confidence.

-It isn’t a one-off solution as it will need to be done periodically in order to keep on top of them.
+It isn’t a once-off solution as it will need to be done periodically in order to maintain the desired colour.

 Teeth whitening can either be performed by dentists or with a DIY kit.